allister-grange/AwardIt/README.md

 Instead of building a boring calculator, I wanted to build something aesthetic that provided a visual answer.

 So, here is AwardIt!

-## Tech

-This is build using React with Typescript, with a Python backend to query reddit's API for the information on a post.

-The front end is hosted on an AWS S3 bucket, and the query to reddit's API is sitting in a lambda serverless function.

 ## Hosting locally